tensorchord/pgrx/cargo-pgrx/README.md

 For Postgres installations which are already on your computer, `cargo pgrx run` will need write permissions to the directories described by `pg_config --pkglibdir` and `pg_config --sharedir`.
 It's up to you to decide how to make that happen.
 While a single Postgres installation can be started multiple times on different ports and different data directories, it does not support multiple "extension library directories".

+With the `--install-only` option, `pgrx` will compile and install your extension but will skip all subsequent steps.
+This might be useful if you have an alternative testing approach and don't need an interactive shell.

 ```console
 $ cargo pgrx run --help
 Compile/install extension to a pgrx-managed Postgres instance and start psql